santijob2022/Cpp-Projects/README.md

 ## Dijkstra Algorithm

 This is a first part of a bigger project.
-The final objective is to build a Hex game, that can play with the user.
+The final objective is to build a Hex game, that can play with the user, so my objective is to include artificial intelligence with C++.

 ### Problem Statement
 On a randomly generated graph of 50 nodes with weights ranging from 1.0 to 10.0,